I fell asleep in class. Mother McCarthy called my name to write a proverb on the chalkboard:

 “What should I do?”
 I asked.

 “Go run somewhere.
 Run somewhere far.”

 “Ling, I’m fourteen.
 Where would I run to?
-And if the shit hits the fan, what will I say to my parents?
+And what will I say to my parents?
 ‘How was school, Chris?’
 ‘Oh, I got expelled, and I’m being chased by the mob.
 What’s for dinner?’
 I’m better off telling them in Chinese.
 Maybe you can help me with that.”

 But Ling offered no more advice.

 My parents that night acted like it was just another day.
 I pretended it was, too.
 I was quiet at the dinner table.
 Part of me wished they’d known already.

 “Chris, are you alright?” my mother asked.
 “You’re quiet today.”